 All of women’s aspirations — whether for education, work or any form of self-determination — ultimately rest on their ability to decide whether and when to bear children.

 However, the terrorist attacks only served to strengthen a phenomenon already in force.
-The Weakness of this narrator at the beginning of the story is the personification of a societal one: Don’t sit back and yearn for men to save whatever is wrong with the world.
-Failure to step up is the narrator’s Moral Weakness.
+The Shortcoming of this narrator at the beginning of the story is the personification of a societal one: Don’t sit back and yearn for men to save whatever is wrong with the world.
+Failure to step up is the narrator’s Moral Shortcoming.

 The narrator has been brought up to rely on men to step in and save the day.
 In short, the narrator wants a man to step in as patriarch of the apartment complex.